 - Are future projections reasonable and believable?

-- What working capital is required to run the company?
+- What amount of working capital is required to run the company?

-- What are current capital expenditures and investments?
+- What are the current capital expenditures and investments?

 - What amount of debt is outstanding and what are its terms?

-- Does the company have enough financial resources to cover the cost of transaction expenses of the deal?
+- Does the company have enough financial resources to cover the cost of transaction expenses for the deal?

 The quality of the company’s technology and intellectual property